Asian elephant: Reproduction

 Reproduction in Asian elephants can be attributed to the production and perception of signaling compounds called pheromones.
 These signals are transmitted through various bodily fluids.
 They are commonly released in urine but in males they are also found in special secretions from the temporal glands.
 Once integrated and perceived, these signals provide the receiver with information about the reproductive status of the sender.
 If both parties are ready to breed, reproductive ritualic behavior occurs and the process of sexual reproduction proceeds.

 Bulls will fight one another to get access to oestrus cows.
 Strong fights over access to females are extremely rare.
 Bulls reach sexual maturity around the age of 12–15.
-Between the age of 10 and 20 years, bulls undergo an annual phenomenon known as "musth".
+Between the ages of 10 and 20 years, bulls undergo an annual phenomenon known as "musth".
 This is a period where the testosterone level is up to 100 times greater than non-musth periods, and they become aggressive.
 Secretions containing pheromones occur during this period, from the paired temporal glands located on the head between the lateral edge of the eye and the base of the ear.
 The aggressive behaviors observed during musth can be attributed to varying amounts of frontalin (1,5-dimethyl-6,8-dioxabicyclo[3.2.1]octane) throughout the maturation process of bulls.
-Frontalin is a pheromone that was first isolated in bark beetles but can also be produced in the bulls of both Asian and African Elephants.The compound can be excreted through urine as well as through the temporal glands of the bull allowing signaling to occur.
+Frontalin is a pheromone that was first isolated in bark beetles but can also be produced in the bulls of both Asian and African Elephants.
+The compound can be excreted through urine as well as through the temporal glands of the bull, allowing signaling to occur.
 During musth, increased concentrations of frontalin in the bull's urine communicate the reproductive status of the bull to female elephants.

 Similar to other mammals, hormone secretion in female elephants is regulated by an estrous cycle.
-This cycle is regulated by surges in Luteinizing Hormone that are observed 3 weeks from each other.
-This type of estrous cycle has also been observed in African Elephants but not known to affect other mammals.
-The first surge in Luteinizing Hormone is not followed by the release of an egg from the ovaries.
+This cycle is regulated by surges in Luteinizing hormone that are observed three weeks from each other.
+This type of estrous cycle has also been observed in African Elephants but is not known to affect other mammals.
+The first surge in Luteinizing hormone is not followed by the release of an egg from the ovaries.
 However, some female elephants still exhibit the expected mating protocols during this surge.
 Female elephants give ovulatory cues by utilizing sex pheromones.
 A principal component thereof, (Z)-7-dodecen-1-yl acetate, has also been found to be a sex pheromone in numerous species of insects.
 In both insects and elephants, this chemical compound is used as an attractant to assist the mating process.
 In elephants, the chemical is secreted through urination and this aids in the attraction of bulls to mate.
-Once detected, the chemical stimulates the vomeronasal organ of the bull thus providing information on the maturity of the female.
+Once detected, the chemical stimulates the vomeronasal organ of the bull, thus providing information on the maturity of the female.